filakhtov/gentoo-use-docs/media-video/ffmpeg.md

 This flag should only be enabled if there is a need to deal with JPEG2000 videos.

+### jpegxl
+Pass the `--enable-libjxl` option to the configure script.
+Enable support for encoding and decoding the JPEG-XL image format, both still and animated images.
+For example extracting a frame from the video and saving it in the JPEG-XL or combining multiple JPEG-XL images as frames of the video file.

+This flag can be safely disabled, unless there is a need to use JPEG-XL format with ffmpeg.

 ### kvazaar
 Only works when the `encode` flag is enabled.
 Pass the `--enable-libkvazaar` option to the configure script.
 Use the `libkvazaar` library to provide an ability to perform encoding in the HEVC (High Efficiency Video Coding) compressed video format, also known as H.265.